The Modern Slavery Act

 We have a zero-tolerance approach to modern slavery, and whilst we are confident that the risk of slavery and trafficking within our group and supply chain is low, we continue to evaluate and improve our policies and procedures.

-This statement sets out the actions that we have taken to understand all potential modern slavery risks related to our business, and to implement steps to prevent slavery and human trafficking during the financial year 2020.
+This is our 7th Statement made under the Act and highlights the activities we have undertaken to understand all potential modern slavery risks related to our business, and to implement steps to prevent slavery and human trafficking during the financial year 2023.

 Sanderson Design Group is a luxury interior furnishings company that designs, manufactures and markets wallpapers and fabrics together with a range of ancillary interior products.
 The company is based in the UK with a portfolio of brands that span heritage and contemporary design.
 Product design and development is carried out within the company’s design offices, which are all based in the UK, and the supply chain is closely controlled through the use of our own manufacturing facilities, wallpaper in Leicestershire and printed fabrics in Lancashire.
 We also have our own warehouse and distribution facilities, based in Buckinghamshire.